j-bresson/j-bresson.github.io/projects.md

 <tr><td>
 <p>
-The work and research carried out in my PhD thesis (2004-2007) focused on the idea of integrating sound processing and stnthesis techniques in compositional processes and the OpenMusic environment.
+The work and research carried out in my PhD thesis (2004-2007) was focused on the integration of sound processing and synthesis techniques in compositional processes (and in the OpenMusic environment).

-I have created a number of libraries connecting with IRCAM sound processing tools, such as <a href="https://github.com/openmusic-project/OM-SuperVP" target="_blank">OM-SuperVP</a>, <a href="https://github.com/openmusic-project/OM-pm2" target="_blank">OM-pm2</a>, or <a href="https://github.com/openmusic-project/OM-Chant" target="_blank">OM-Chant</a> (see project below).
+I have created several external libraries connecting with IRCAM sound processing tools, such as <a href="https://github.com/openmusic-project/OM-SuperVP" target="_blank">OM-SuperVP</a>, <a href="https://github.com/openmusic-project/OM-pm2" target="_blank">OM-pm2</a>, or <a href="https://github.com/openmusic-project/OM-Chant" target="_blank">OM-Chant</a> (see project below).

-<a href="https://github.com/openmusic-project/OMChroma" target="_blank">OMChroma</a> is another project and long-lasting collaboration with composer <a href="http://brahms.ircam.fr/marco-stroppa" target="_blank">Marco Stroppa</a>, providing high-level tools and structures to control sound synthesis via <a href="https://csound.com/" target="_blank">Csound</a>.
+<a href="https://github.com/openmusic-project/OMChroma" target="_blank">OMChroma</a> is another project and long-lasting collaboration with composer <a href="http://brahms.ircam.fr/marco-stroppa" target="_blank">Marco Stroppa</a>, providing high-level tools and structures for the control of sound synthesis via <a href="https://csound.com/" target="_blank">Csound</a>.
 </p>
 </td></tr>